foua-pps/atrain_match/README.txt

 This program is used to process and output statistics for the inter-comparison of for example PPS results and CloudSat/CALIPSO observations.

- * The main running program is: process_atrain_match.py which will do matchups.

- * The main running program is: process_master.py will do matchups and result for each case.
-And compile_stat.py accumulates statistics.
+ * The main running program is: process_atrain_match.py which will do matchups or process_master.py will do matchups and retrieve result foreach case.

- * The process_master.py will use: truth_imager_match.py for matching
-   and truth_imager_statistics.py for statistics.
+ * The program truth_imager_match.py is the main library for matching and truth_imager_make_statistics(_lib).py is the main libaries for statistics.

- * The compile_stat.py accumulates statistics uses the module statistics to accumulate statistics.
+ * The compile_stat.py accumulates statistics uses the module statistics to accumulate statistics (only run if process_master have been used and there exist statistics).

  * Program is updated wo be able to use CALIOP-CALIPSO, CPR (CloudSat), AMSR_E, Synop
    or CATS (ISS) as truth.
 Modules used to handle the truths (read, reshape, etc):